janx/chef-repo-riak-cluster/README.md

 Getting Started
 ---------------

-1. Setup your workstation with .chef credentials.
+1. Copy validation credentials into .chef of this directory.

 2. Create a role for riak node: